8Ten10/Docker-Media-Server-Project/README.md

 **- Why Docker?**

-Normally to deploy an application, you need to have an OS set up and configured, adding repositories, getting the app;ications, installing all the pre-requisities and dependencies.
+Normally, to deploy an application, you need to have an OS set up and configured, adding repositories, getting the app;ications, installing all the pre-requisities and dependencies.
 Each of these can be avioded using docker as it comes with everything already packed inside each container, like a mini OS.
 With `docker-compose` , you can edit and configure each container's configuration and parameters.
 I will be using it.

 **- Setting up the repository**